tanitrielle/sem7_3/README.md

 Experiment for scientific work without any additional filtres

-* In load_function - function for loading image
+* In load_function - function for loading of image

 * In AddFunct - functions for testing Canny's parametres